Kallisseri Azhakiyakavu Devi Temple, Chengannur

 Azhakiyakavu Devi Temple is situated at Kallisseri in Chengannur taluk of Alappuzha district, Kerala, India.
-It is a Hindu template dedicated to the goddess Bhadrakali and is one of the 30 temples in Central Travancore area where the ancient Dravidian ritualistic art form of Padayani is performed annually.
-The temple is 4 km from Chengannur Railway Station and Bus Stand.
+It is a Hindu temple dedicated to the goddess Bhadrakali and is one of the 30 temples in Central Travancore area where the ancient Dravidian ritualistic art form of Padayani is performed annually.
+The temple is 4 km from Chengannur Railway Station and Bus Stand respectively.

 Administration

 Azhakiyakavu Devi Temple is located in Kallisserry, Chengannur taluk, on the banks of the holy river Pamba.
 The temple is managed by an elected committee from four kara (sub-provinces surrounding the temple), namely Umayattu Kara, Mepram, Mazhukkeer, and Thaimaravum Kara.
 These small provinces each have their own snake-boats which participate in the Aranmula and other local snake-boat races during Onam.